Personal Identity and Uploading Mark

 L. Hedden Chair of Advanced Philosophical Studies Department

-Mexico State University Journal of Evolution and Technology - Vol. 22 Issue 1 – November 2011 - pgs 37-52 Abstract Objections to uploading may be parsed into substrate
+of Philosophy Journal of Evolution and Technology - Vol. 22 Issue 1 – November 2011 - pgs 37-51 Abstract Objections to uploading may be parsed into substrate issues,

-issues, dealing with the computer platform of upload and personal identity.
-This
+dealing with the computer platform of upload and personal identity.
+This paper

 challenging than those of bodily transfer often discussed in the philosophical